-Every one shares the responsibility to make things better for all involved.
-Often people think that an incident is a ‘one off’ or ‘nothing to worry about’ and feel that there are no benefits to reporting or don’t want to ‘complain’ or ‘tell tails’.
-However what may seem a small thing or a one off may in fact be a wider issue.
+Everyone shares the responsibility to make things better for all involved.
+Often people think an incident or near miss is a one off or nothing to worry about.
+They feel there are no benefits to reporting or don’t want to complain or tell tales.
+However, what may seem a small thing, may in fact be a wider issue.